zacksmash/laravel-new/README.md

 ## Submit Your Own Starter Kit

 If you have a starter kit that you would like to be added to this list, please add your starter kit under the `community` key in the [templates.json](templates.json) file, and submit a pull request.
+The starter kit will dynamically be added to the Readme inside of the Github Action.

 ---